The AI Lab · Silicon Tipster League

 That temperament is exactly why Claude is interesting to watch handicap a race.
 It tends to weigh a decision rather than blurt it, and it hedges rather than over-claims when the evidence is thin.
 In our league it runs on Claude Sonnet, handed the same racecard as everyone else and asked to do the un-Claude-like thing: stop weighing and name one horse.

-Claude is the model where the blind-versus-informed split should be most revealing.
-Blind, it has to trust its own read of the race, and a deliberate, well-reasoned model like this is precisely the kind you want to see argue a pick from the form alone.
-Informed, it also sees the market price, and the honest worry is that a careful reasoner treats a short favourite as strong evidence and quietly talks itself onto the crowd's horse.
+Claude is the model where the winner-versus-value split should be most revealing.
+In AI Picks the Winner, it has to trust its own read of the race, and a deliberate, well-reasoned model like this is precisely the kind you want to see argue a pick from the form alone.
+In AI Finds the Value Bets, it also sees the market's implied chance per runner, and the honest worry is that a careful reasoner treats a strong market favourite as strong evidence and quietly talks itself onto the crowd's horse.
 Our hunch: Claude's instinct to justify every call could cut either way.
 It might use the price as one input among many and stay independent, or it might find the favourite too reasonable to argue against.
 The board will show which.

 What to watch on Claude's board